Documentation

 Disable Sending a Link Header for the REST API

-header provides information about related resources, such as pagination links or other relevant endpoints, and is included in the HTTP response headers by default.
+This option allows you to disable the inclusion of the Link header in REST API responses.
+The Link header provides information about related resources, such as pagination links or other relevant endpoints, and is included in the HTTP response headers by default.

-phase.
+By selecting this option, you will prevent WordPress from sending the Link header in REST API responses during the template_redirect phase.
 This can be beneficial for improving security and privacy by limiting the information available about the REST API endpoints and their relationships.
 It also helps reduce the amount of metadata exposed to potential attackers or unauthorized users.

-header may also reduce the risk of automated attacks that exploit knowledge of your API’s structure or pagination to gather data.
-However, be aware that some applications or services that rely on the Link
+Disabling the Link header may also reduce the risk of automated attacks that exploit knowledge of your API’s structure or pagination to gather data.
+However, be aware that some applications or services that rely on the Link header for efficient data retrieval or navigation might be affected.
+It is advisable to consider the impact on any integrations or functionalities that might depend on this header before making this change.